 “Take the matter of handling letters from the people, for instance.
 In some provinces the People's Government has piled up more than seventy thousand pieces of mail without handling them.
 We still don't know how many letters from the people have piled up in the Party and governmental organs at the levels below the province, but it can be imagined that the quantity is not small.

 Most of these letters from the people contain problems that they hope we will solve, and many of these ought to be handled promptly because they contain accusations against cadres for acts in complete disregard of the laws.
-4”
+4” And he called for action:

 “Therefore, in 1953, in coordination with Party rectification, Party building, and work in others areas,